-The key to answering this question is to avoid overwhelm and stress.
+The key to answering this question is to avoid being overwhelmed and stressed.
 Instead, focus on preparation.
 Start by identifying which of your qualifications are relevant to the position.
 Afterward, think about the times you’ve used these qualifications in your past jobs.
 As you go through each step, make mental notes, or write your answers down.
 Finally, think about the skills or expertise that make you unique.
 As mentioned before, it is crucial to stand out and explain your unique value.
 Then, combine all these into one answer.

 When preparing for your interview, read through the job description at least twice.
 Then, identify the qualities that align with the requirements to make a list of relevant points you can mention.
 These can be your skills, but also personality traits or certifications.
 To distinguish yourself as a candidate, select at least five of your core strengths relevant to the position.
-Also, don’t forget about the possible qualification that can set you apart.
+Also, don’t forget about the possible qualifications that can set you apart.
 For example, you might have extra knowledge about the company product or unique certifications in the field.
 All these will help you stand out as a candidate from the competition.

-Steps for Answering “Why should we hire you?”
+“Why should we hire you?”
+Steps for Answering

 With enough preparation (and maybe a confidence boost from family and friends), you will be well on your way to giving the perfect answer!

-Step 1: Show them you’ve done your research and know what the job involves
+1. Show them you’ve done your research and know what the job involves

 Review the job posting to get a deeper understanding of what the employer is looking for.
 To determine the specific qualities and skills they seek, look at the requirements, education, and experience section.
 These will give you an idea of which of your qualifications are relevant for the position.
 But it doesn’t end with the job description.
 Next, spend some time studying the company.
 Their mission, projects, and goals can give you an idea of what qualities they seek in their employees.
 Moreover, this information can help you plan your answer.
 To show that you’ve done your research, explain which of their values resonate with you or how you could help them achieve some of their goals.

-Step 2: Explain why your background and experience would be a good fit for the position
+2. Explain why your background and experience would be a good fit for the position

 In your answer, connect your experience to the specific position and company.
 In other words, explain why your qualifications make you the ideal candidate for this particular job.
 In the least, you should go over the requirements from the job posting and address each of them with examples from your career.
 But to stand out, you should also add any information about your background that could give you a competitive advantage.
 This could be anything relevant to the job, from being multilingual to volunteering abroad.

-Step 3: Show them you’re excited about the job and will be motivated and enthusiastic in the role
+3. Show them you’re excited about the job and will be motivated and enthusiastic in the role

-Being invited to an interview means the employer most likely knows you’re capable of performing the everyday duties.
+Being invited to an interview means the employer most likely knows you’re capable of performing everyday duties.
 So, apart from highlighting your value, don’t forget to show your passion and enthusiasm for the job.
 After all, every employer will want employees who can keep a positive attitude and enjoy work.
 But don’t go too far.
 A smile and a few words about why you are enthusiastic about the role are just enough.

 I am an ambitious worker and a fast learner with a proactive approach.
 Although I have no formal experience in sales, I have volunteered in roles with similar skillsets.
 For example, while volunteering in the city museum, my job was to ensure that customers leave satisfied.
 Or, while volunteering at the shelter, I learned to communicate and find common ground with people from all backgrounds.
 I trust this experience makes me an excellent fit for this position.
 I am excited by the opportunity to prove my passion and commitment to this role.